openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 for video processing.
 It shows the basic architecture for building model pipelines supporting model placement on different devices and simultaneous parallel or sequential execution using OpenVINO library in Python.
-In particular, this demo uses 4 models to build a pipeline able to detect faces on videos, detect face direction and its keypoints (aka "landmarks"), and recognize persons using provided face database (gallery).
+In particular, this demo uses 3 models to build a pipeline able to detect faces on videos, their keypoints (aka "landmarks"), and recognize persons using the provided faces database (the gallery).
 The corresponding pretrained models can be found in this repository:

 * `intel_models/face-detection-retail-0004` and
   `intel_models/face-detection-adas-0001`,